MeritsMerit badges for competitive, academic and pedagogical achievements.

 Must have documented five clean historical techniques performed in a tournament setting.

 The Silver laurel may be worn by a student who has placed top three in an international tournament, not a club tournament or primarily local/regional tournament.

 Must have performed five documented basic techniques and five documented advanced techniques in a tournament setting.

 The Gold laurel may only be worn by persons who have distinguished themselves over a long period of time, a minimum of six years.
 The Gold laurel is handed out for exceptional achievements to the international competitive elite.
 To qualify, the fencer must continuously win international tournaments with high technical skill.

 The Red Feather is awarded those who have written an article or published or presented original research, interpretations or similar.

-The Silver Feather is granted an academic who has continuously presented in-depth research, interpretations, translations or similar over a period of at least six years.
-The test consists of a defence of selected academic work and questions regarding relevant adjacent work.
+The Silver Feather is granted to an academic who has continuously presented in-depth research, interpretations, translations or similar over a period of at least six years.
+The test consists of a presentation and defence of selected academic work.